Anarcroth/pyther/README.md

 See your scores in the auto-generated `scores` file.

+If you want to blank out your scores, or have problem saving them, replace the contents of the file with just `[]`

 ### How To

 There is one play mode.
 You type the words on the screen and then you check your `scores` file.